jumpingjoy/watchnationpro/fitbit-sense-review.md

 #### How good is Heart rate tracking in Fitbit Sense?

-A wrist-based heart rate monitor provides heart rate metrics with a slight delay which is usual in a wrist-based heart rate monitor.
+A wrist-based heart rate monitor provides heart rate metrics with a slight delay in a wrist-based heart rate monitor.
 Unlike other smartwatches and most fitness trackers, Fitbit sense provides the heart rate information on the screen all the time.

-The vibration in the smartwatch informs you to cross from one heart rate zone to another heart rate zone.
-This is helpful to increase the intensity of your training.
+The smartwatch's vibration informs you to cross from one heart rate zone to another heart rate zone.
+The heart rate monitoring is helpful to increase the intensity of your training.

 Like all the newly released smartwatches, Fitbit sense also comes with an ECG sensor.
-Actually, Fitbit sense aspects fall under your physical and mental health mostly.
+Fitbit sense aspects fall under your physical and mental health mostly.
 Fitness trackers focus on training and gym activities.
 But Fitbit sense works on both training and overall health, such as physical and mental health.

 Heart rate zones are personalized using the data of heart rate periodically.
 Apart from these, users can also customize these heart zones as per their expectations.

 Fitbit sense sends alerts when it finds heart rate is above or below the thresholds.
-These thresholds can be customized according to your personal data and health.
+These thresholds can be customized according to your data and health.

 While performing the exercise, the heart rate sensor keeps on monitoring the heart signals.
 If it misses signals from the heart, it shows a dashed line on the display to alert you during vigorous activities.